 Wi-Fi has many applications, it is used in all the sectors where a computer or any digital media is used, also for entertaining Wi-Fi is used.
 Some of the applications are mentioned below –

 - We can share files, data, etc between two or more computers or mobile phones using Wi-Fi, and the speed of the data transfer rate is also very high.
-Also, we can print any document using a Wi-Fi printer, this is very much useful nowadays.
+Also, we can print any document using a Wi-Fi printer, this is very much used nowadays.

 - We can use Wi-Fi as HOTSPOTS also, it points Wireless Internet access for a particular range of area.
 Using Hotspot the owner of the main network connection can offer temporary network access to Wi-Fi-capable devices so that the users can use the network without knowing anything about the main network connection.
-Wi-Fi adapters are mainly spreading radio signals using the owner network connection to provide hotspot.
+Wi-Fi adapters are mainly spreading radio signals using the owner network connection to provide a hotspot.

-- One more important application is VoWi-Fi, this is known as voice over Wi-Fi.
+- One more important application is VoWi-Fi, which is known as voice-over Wi-Fi.
 Some years ago telecom companies are introduced VoLTE (Voice over Long-Term Evolution ).
 Nowadays they are introduced to VoWi-Fi, by which we can call anyone by using our home Wi-Fi network, only one thing is that the mobile needs to connect with the Wi-Fi.
 Then the voice is transferred using the Wi-Fi network instead of using the mobile SIM network, so the call quality is very good.
 Many mobile phones are already getting the support of VoWi-Fi.